dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 `AppDomain.CurrentDomain.GetAssemblies()` return all assemblies within the application bundle, even if the assembly wouldn't otherwise have been needed.

-By default this value will be set to `True` for Xamarin.Android, and will be set to `False` for .NET 6+ builds.

-Added in Xamarin.Android 9.2.
+By default this value is False.

 ## AndroidEnableProfiledAot